venkatarajasekhar/bcm_wimax-64/README.md

 # bcm_wimax-64
-bcm_wimax driver from linux kerne
+bcm_wimax driver from linux kernel

 # reasons
 I created this repository to make this driver work on x86_64 bit linux kernel.